Thousands march for immigrant rights in Dallas

 Dallas teacher Esseiny Alanis, a Mexican immigrant, stood with two fourth-grade students during the rally.

-“Every child deserves a right to go to school without fear of losing a parent,” Alanis told the Dallas News (http://bit.ly/2nRQLBS ), referring to the threat of deportation.
+“Every child deserves a right to go to school without fear of losing a parent,” Alanis told the Dallas Morning News (http://bit.ly/2nRQLBS ), referring to the threat of deportation.

 A small number of Trump supporters gathered nearby.